javicps/froggo/CONTRIBUTING.md

     ```

+3. Inside the command you can use methods from aws.py, like init_and_apply or init_and_destroy to execute terraform resources

-3. Add the group as a command in froggo.py
+4. Add the group as a command in froggo.py

     ```python
     cli.add_command(newGroup)